Bellman filtering and smoothing for state-space models: Abstract

 \section{Abstract}

-We present a new filter for state-space models based on Bellman's dynamic programming principle, allowing for nonlinearity, non-Gaussianity and degeneracy in the observation and/or state-transition equations.
-The proposed Bellman filter is a direct generalisation of the (iterated and extended) Kalman filter, but remains equally inexpensive computationally.
-Under suitable conditions we prove that the Bellman-filtered states are (a) stable over time and (b) contractive in quadratic mean to a small region around the true state at every time step.
-Constant parameters are estimated by numerically maximising a filter-implied log-likelihood decomposition.
-Simulation studies reveal that the Bellman filter performs on par with state-of-the-art simulation-based techniques, while requiring a fraction of the computational cost, being straightforward to implement and offering full scalability to higher dimensional state spaces.
-In an empirical application involving multidimensional, nonlinear and degenerate state dynamics, the Bellman filter outperforms the particle filter in terms of both parameter estimation and filtering. \\ \\ JEL Classification Codes: C32, C53, C61 \\ Keywords: dynamic programming, Kalman filter, particle filter, posterior mode, proximal point
+This paper presents a new filter for state-space models based on Bellman's dynamic-programming principle, allowing for nonlinearity, non-Gaussianity and degeneracy in the observation and/or state-transition equations.
+The resulting Bellman filter is a direct generalisation of the (iterated and extended) Kalman filter, enabling scalability to higher dimensions while remaining computationally inexpensive.
+It can also be extended to enable smoothing.
+Under suitable conditions, the Bellman-filtered states are stable over time and contractive towards a region around the true state at every time step.
+Static (hyper)parameters are estimated by maximising a filter-implied pseudo log-likelihood decomposition.
+In univariate simulation studies, the Bellman filter performs on par with state-of-the-art simulation-based techniques at a fraction of the computational cost.
+In two empirical applications, involving up to $150$ spatial dimensions or highly degenerate/nonlinear state dynamics, the Bellman filter outperforms competing methods in both accuracy and speed. \\ \\ JEL Classification Codes: C32, C53, C61 \\ Keywords: dynamic programming, posterior mode, Kalman filter, particle filter

 \lineskip=0pt